tonymillion/Reachability/README.md

 Finally, you can specify whether a WWAN connection is considered "reachable".

+*DO NOT OPEN BUGS UNTIL YOU HAVE TESTED ON DEVICE*

 ## Requirements

 Once you have added the `.h/m` files to your project, simply: